Mexico Federal Law on the Protection of Personal Data Held by Private Parties (LFPDPPP)

 - Breach Notification Procedures

-Describes protocols for reporting and managing the unauthorized access or disclosure of personal data.
+Describes protocols for reporting and managing the unauthorized access or disclosure of personal data to regulatory authorities and affected individuals.

 Framework Scope